bernardocarvalho/MARTe2/Docs/User/source/tutorial/tutorial.rst

 Tutorial
 ===============================

-In this tutorial you will be able to use some of the main features of MARTe2.
+In this tutorial you will get introduced to some of the main features of MARTe2.

-The first step will be to set up the environment using the repository containing all the demos for MARTe2 Training Session
+The first step will be to set up the environment to allow for the use of all the demos for MARTe2 Training Session.
+After that, we will discuss about the general structure of a Control Systems in general terms and then we will move to actual examples of MARTe2 applications.

 .. toctree::
    :maxdepth: 3